Raosaheb Rangnath Borade

-Raosaheb Rangnath Borade (Marathi-रावसाहेब रंगनाथ बोराडे) (born -1940) is a Marathi author.
+Raosaheb Rangnath Borade (25 December 1940 – 11 February 2025) was an Indian Marathi author.
 A writer known mostly for his rural themes, he first came to attention with his first novel Pachola (Fallen foliage).
-Published in 1970s, Pachola was translated into English and Hindi.
+Published in the 1970s, Pachola was translated into English and Hindi.
+His other prominent works include Aamdar Saubhagyawati, Taalmel, Malni, Naatigoti, and Kholamba among many others.

+Early life

-Borade was born at Katgaon in Latur district of Maharashtra in 1940.
-He worked as a principal at a local college at Vaijapur.
+Borade was born at Katgaon village in Latur district of Maharashtra on 25 December 1940.
+Initially, he taught Marathi as a teacher and later worked as a principal at a local college in Vaijapur.
 He has penned 12 novels, 15 collections of short stories, and 15 plays.

+In 2024, Borade was awarded the Vinda Karandikar Jeevan Gaurav Puraskar, a lifetime achievement award for his contributions to Marathi literature.
+Borade died on 11 February 2025, at the age of 84.